-Corridor North Sea - Baltic

-An overview of the deadline Statements is listed below. es of the IMs/ABs on the Corridor from the different Network

-IM/AB Deadline

-DB Netz AG, Germany Depending on RB, final approval expected beginning of 2022 30 days before first running day

-EVR, Estonia Time of Path Request

-Infrabel, Belgium 7 days before the running day

-LRN, Latvia Time of Path Request

-LTG Infra, Lithuania Time of Path Request

-PKP PLK S.A., Poland In yearly TT no later than on 3 June 2022.
-In a mode other than yearly TT Time of Path Request

-ProRail, Netherlands Within 30 days of the traffic day

-SZCZ, Czech Republic Time of Path Request
+Corridor North Sea - Baltic Rail Freight Corridor North Sea - Baltic es of the IMs/AB on the Corridor from the different Network Statements is listed below.
+IM/AB Deadline DB Netz AG, Germany 30 days before first running day EVR, Estonia Time of Path Request Infrabel, Belgium 7 days before the running day LRN, Latvia Time of Path Request LTG Infra, Lithuania 30 days prior to TT start PKP PLK S.A., Poland In yearly TT no later than on 2 June 2023.
+In a mode other than yearly TT Time of Path Request ProRail, Netherlands Within 30 days of the traffic day SZCZ, Czech Republic Time of Path Request